Getting Sober in Your Senior Years: 6 Ways It’s Different

+They say “You can’t teach an old dog new tricks.”
 While this isn’t actually true, change often gets harder as we age.
 Our habits are more ingrained.
 Our routines are set.
 We have years of tradition backing each action, giving it more weight.
 It makes the tide harder to turn.
-If Jim has relied on drinking as a way to cope through every stage of his life up to this point, it might be more difficult to develop new habits.
+If Jim has relied on drinking as a way to deal with stressors through every stage of his life up to this point, it might be more difficult to develop new habits.
 Stuck in decades-long patterns, it’s harder for Jim to quit drinking.

 In our early years, it’s common for our environments to change.
 Friendships fade, jobs change, and families are still being established.
-By the time we retire, our social settings are typically more stable.It’s likely Jim has been drinking with the same friends or family members for years, which can make it more challenging to break off those relationships in an effort to stay sober.
+By the time we retire, our social settings are typically more stable.
+Jim has likely been drinking with the same friends or family members for years, which can make it more challenging to break off those relationships to stay sober.

-- The “I’ve Made it This Far” Mentality
+4. You Have an “I’ve Made it This Far” Mentality

 Jim has been drinking for decades, yet no tragedy has disrupted his life.
 Sure, there have been consequences, but he’s still alive and kicking.
 He’s managed to muddle through.
 This can make motivation to change later in life difficult to muster.
 “It’s just part of my life and always has been.
 Why change now?”

-At Jim’s stage of life, FOMO – or fear of missing out – is less of a factor.
-After years of drinking, he’s not too worried about missing the party scene.
-He’s been there, done that and then some.
-Like Jim, when we choose sobriety later in life, we don’t feel like we’re missing out on anything great.
-We can walk away from that life already knowing exactly what it has to offer.
+At Jim’s stage of life, “FOMO,” or the fear of missing out, is less of a factor.
+After years of drinking, Jim is not too worried about missing the party scene.
+He’s been there, done that, and then some.
+Like Jim, when we choose recovery later in life, we don’t feel like we’re missing out on anything great.
+We can walk away from that life knowing what it has to offer.

 Senior Addiction Treatment